lukas-hen/compression/README.md

 - `resources/compressed.huff`: The compressed file to decompress.
 - `resources/output.txt`: The output file matching the original file.

+### Generate Huffman Tree Visualization
+When compressing a file, the program automatically generates a `.dot` file representing the Huffman Tree structure.
+By default, this file is saved in the `resources/` directory.

+After running this command, the file `resources/generated.dot` will contain the visual representation of the Huffman Tree that can be opened with graphviz.

 ### Debugging
 Compile the program with debug symbols for troubleshooting:
 ```bash